lalitmm/contact-form-7-elavon-add-on/trunk/readme.txt

 = Automatic Installation =
 > 1. Sign in to your WordPress site as an administrator.
 > 2. In the main menu go to Plugins -> Add New.
-> 3. Search for Contact Form 7 - PayPal Add-on and click install.
+> 3. Search for Contact Form 7 - Elavon Add-on and click install.
 > 4. That's it.
-You are now ready to start accepting PayPal payment on your website through your contact form.
+You are now ready to start accepting payment on your website through your contact form.

 == Frequently Asked Questions ==